-Teach English in Spain as a Language and Cultural Assistant
+Teaching English as a Language Assistant in Spain

-The language assistant program starts in the beginning of October and finishes at the end of May.
+The language assistant program starts at the beginning of October and finishes at the end of May.
 Language assistants are assigned to public schools throughout Spain where they assist English teachers.
-The term “assistant” is open to interpretation, but basically this means helping the teacher implement English and cultural lessons from your home country, helping students learn vocabulary and grammar, as well as helping the actual English teachers (who are usually Spanish or Catalan) with their own pronunciation and English skills.
+The term “assistant” is open to interpretation, but it fundamentally means helping the teacher in Spain bring to life the English language as well as cultural lessons from your home country, and helping students learn vocabulary and grammar.
+Another aspect of your role as an assistant is to help local English teachers (who are usually Spanish or Catalan) with their own pronunciation and English skills.
 I have done everything from teaching small groups of students vocabulary using flash cards, designing presentations on American holidays, helping the students perform in Christmas plays, to making photocopies of activity sheets for the students.

 The beauty of the language assistant program is that you are hired by the Spanish government and given a job contract and a student visa for the duration of the program.
 That means you can travel and leave Europe without worrying about overstaying your 3-month tourist visa.
 You are only required to work 12-15 hours a week at your school, leaving you plenty of time to pursue other interests such as sightseeing, traveling around Europe, learning Spanish, joining a rock band, or whatever you desire.
 In addition, you are given health insurance, paid holidays during Christmas and Easter, and a free pass to museums.
 Another notable aspect of the program is that you are already hooked into a network of people who are all doing the same thing as you and therefore you have many potential friends before you even arrive in Spain.
 Most language assistants are in their early to mid-twenties, but there are a few who are in their thirties and forties as well.

-Of course, one option is to supplement your income with other jobs.
-This is the grey area of teaching because legally you are not supposed to work on a student visa.
+Of course, one option is to supplement your income with other jobs, a bit of a the grey area because legally you are not supposed to work on a student visa.
 The monthly income from the Spanish government is technically considered a “grant.”
 However, at the program orientation we were discreetly encouraged to find other work through teaching private English lessons.

-Here are some options on how to make it work:
+Here are some options to make your budget to live in Spain work:

-Putting ads on www.loquo.com and printing out fliers advertising private English lessons is one way to go.
+Putting ads offering to teach English lessons is one way to go.
 Another alternative is to see if parents and teachers at your school are interested in taking private English lessons.
 One of my friends, also a language assistant, is teaching classes to a group of mothers at her school for 60 euros an hour.

 You can also try your luck at language academies or agencies.
 The problem with this is that most language academies only want to hire English teachers with a work visa or European Union citizenship, though many places tend to look the other way if you are a qualified English teacher